cran-task-views/Bayesian/Bayesian.md

     point analysis in longitudinal network data.
 It implements a hidden Markovmultilinear tensor regression model.
 Model diagnostic tools using marginal likelihoods and WAIC are provided.
--   `r pkg("NGSSEML")` gives codes for formulating and specifying the non-Gaussian state-space models in the R language.
-    Inferences for the parameters of the model can be made under the classical and Bayesian.
 -   `r pkg("Rbeast")` implements  a Bayesian model averaging method via RJMCMC to decompose time series into abrupt changes, trend, and seasonality, useful for changepoint detection, time series decomposition,  nonlinear trend analysis, and time series segmentation.
 -   `r pkg("spTimer")` fits, spatially predict and temporally forecast large amounts of space-time data using Bayesian